nus-cs2103-AY2021S2/tp/docs/UserGuide.md

 ### Adding a task: `add`

 Adds a task to ModuleBook3.5.
+All newly added tasks are not done by default.

 Format: `add n/TASK NAME m/MODULE d/DESCRIPTION [a/START TIME] b/DEADLINE w/WORKLOAD [t/TAG]…​`